stefan-hoeck/idris2-comonad/src/Doc/Traced.md

 create `Hero` values.
-In additiona, although we encoded some data invariants at the type level (warriors will never cast spells), we probably want to keep the constructor private, since we do not want client code to arbitrarily change the `class` field of `Hero` values.
-In addition, we'd like to uphole some additional invariants.
-For instance, me might want the list of spells to be sorted and contain no duplicates.
+In additiona, although we encoded some data invariants at the type level (warriors will never cast spells), we probably want to keep the constructor private, since we'd like to uphole some additional invariants.
+For instance, me might want
+the list of spells to be sorted and contain no duplicates.
-These kind of things could (and should!) be encoded at the type level, but we'd still rather not burden ourselves with such bookkeeping at other places in the code.
+These kind of things could (and should!) be encoded at the type level, but we'd still rather not burden users of our library with such bookkeeping.

 We therefore need a way to safely and conveniently build `Hero` values.
 For this, we define an